Lore Alford Rogers: Later years

 Lore Rogers and his wife, Beatrice, returned to Patten, Maine, following World War II.
 He opened a dairy business, which proved highly successful.
-In 1953 his wife of 47 years died.
+In 1953, Rogers' wife of 47 years died.

-At about the same time he seized upon the idea of building a museum to honor and preserve the history of lumbering, the profession of his family and townsfolk and the force behind the town's development.
+At about the same time, he seized upon the idea of building a museum to honor and preserve the history of lumbering, the profession of his family and townsfolk and the force behind the town's development.
 Longtime resident, Patten Academy graduate and game warden Caleb W. Scribner joined him as co-founder, and soon they were engaged in collecting artifacts and photographs and in building displays and models to depict historic lumbering operations.

 The Patten Lumbermen's Museum has been a popular and highly acclaimed museum.
 Lore Rogers married Katherine Keiper Sherman, a longtime acquaintance and the widow of a colleague.
 She aided greatly in the development of the museum and helped welcome the many guests who stopped by to tour the museum and to visit Lore.